 Once a user does initiate the conversation, you automatically collect their contact information on the backend.
 There are no forms that pop up with fields to be filled in by the user.
 They are simply subscribed to your chatbot.

-The other big reason chatbots have been adopted so quickly and so widely across the world is that they are known as a free alternative to text messaging.
-There are no data rates to worry about even if you are chatting with a bot halfway around the world on a different mobile carrier than yours.
+The other big reason chatbots have been adopted so quickly and so widely across the world is that they are known as a free alternative to There are no data rates to worry about even if you are chatting with a bot halfway around the world on a different mobile carrier than yours.

 How to Use Bots for Business